Coordinate-based meta-regression algorithms

 CBMR can also consider the effects of study-level moderators (e.g. sample size, year of publication) by estimating regression coefficients of moderators (shared by all groups).

 Note that study-level moderators can only have global effects instead of localized effects within CBMR framework.
-In the scenario that there’re multiple subgroups within a group (e.g., indexed as subgroup-1 to subgroup-n, but one or more of them don’t have enough number of studies to be inferred as a separate group).
+In the scenario that there are multiple subgroups within a group (e.g., indexed as subgroup-1 to subgroup-n, but one or more of them don’t have enough number of studies to be inferred as a separate group).
 Using categorical encoding, CBMR can interpret the subgroups as categorical moderators for each study (either 0 or 1), and estimate the global activation intensity associated with each subgroup (comparing to the average).

-from nimare.meta.cbmr import CBMREstimator
+from nimare.meta import CBMREstimator

-dset = StandardizeField(fields=["sample_sizes", "avg_age"]).transform(dset)
+studyset = StandardizeField(fields=["sample_sizes", "avg_age"]).transform(studyset)

 cbmr = CBMREstimator(